Yevgeny Kuyvashev: Administrative work

 In 1997, Kuyvashev moved to the Administration of the Poikovsky village, where he worked first as an assistant to the head Eduard Khudainatov, then as his deputy, and after Khudainatov moved to work in the Presidential Administration in 2000, he took his place.

 In 1999, he went the Moscow Military Institute of the Federal Border Service of the Russia with a degree in lawyer, in a correspondence course.

 In parallel with his work in the administration, Kuyvashev taught the theory of state and law, municipal law at the Poikovsky branch of Tyumen State University.

 From 2004 to 2005, he was the deputy head of the department of bailiffs in Moscow.

 On 30 November 2005, Kuyvashev was unanimously approved by the deputies of the Tobolsk City Duma by the head of the Tobolsk administration.

 On 14 June 2007, Kuyvashev applied for a competition to fill the post of head of the Tyumen administration after the resignation of the former mayor, Sergey Smetanyuk, and on 5 July 2007, he was elected to this position by Tyumen City Duma.

 In 2010, he initiated professional retraining at Tyumen State University under the program "State and Municipal Administration".

 Many media outlets also report that in 2002, Kuyvashev graduated from Yale University with a degree in management.
 At the same time, Kuyvashev himself in the media commented on the information about his studies at Yale University as follows: "I did not study at Yale - I just listened to lectures there.
 I did not study, I have no diploma.".

-On 29 January 2011, Kuyvashev was the deputy Plenipotentiary Representative of the Urals Federal District.
-From 6 September 2011 to 14 May 14, 2012, Kuyvashev was promoted to the Plenipotentiary Representative Urals Federal District.
+On 29 January 2011, Kuyvashev was the deputy Plenipotentiary Presidential Envoy of the Urals Federal District.
+From 6 September 2011 to 14 May 14, 2012, Kuyvashev was promoted to the Plenipotentiary Presidential Envoy of the Urals Federal District.

 From 14 September 2011 to 14 May 2012, he was the Member of the Security Council of the Russia.